SneakySly/Codex/Codex.md

 - We don't have a "purpose" given to us, and that is a [good thing](https://youtu.be/3ht-ZyJOV2k).
 - Souls don't exist as separate from the physical body.
-- The gods of humanity's numerous religions do not exist.
+- Gods do not exist.
 - Intention can't create reality (it just primes our perception of it, and makes us more likely to notice opportunities).
 - Astrology is entertainment, like the Myers Briggs test.
 - Science can't explain everything, but it *is* the current best way to try and start.